TurboTax: Overview

 Intuit Consumer Tax Group is based in San Diego, California.
 Intuit Corporation, which owns Intuit, is headquartered in Mountain View, California.

 There are a number of different versions, including TurboTax Deluxe, TurboTax Premier, etc. TurboTax is available for both federal and state income tax returns.
 The software is designed to guide users through their tax returns step-by-step.
 The TurboTax software provides taxpayers additional support for their self-prepared returns by offering Audit Defense from TaxResources, Inc.

 Typically, TurboTax federal software is released late in the year and the state software is released mid-January to mid-February.
 TurboTax normally releases its new versions as soon as the IRS completes revisions to the forms and approves the TurboTax versions, usually late in the tax year.
 The process is similar for states that collect income taxes.

 In 2001, TurboTax saved financial institution passwords entered by users to servers at Intuit and the home computer.
 The programming error was reportedly fixed, but as of 2012 TurboTax offers no option to download a data file directly from the financial institution.
 Instead, it prompts the user for their login name and password at the financial institution or permits the data to be entered by hand.

 In 2003, Intuit faced vocal criticism for its TurboTax activation scheme.
 The company responded by removing the product activation scheme from its product.
-In 2005 TurboTax extended its offering by allowing any taxpayer to use a basic version of its federal product for free as part of the Free File Alliance.
+In 2005 TurboTax extended its offering by allowing any taxpayer to use a basic version of its federal product free as part of the Free File Alliance.
 By 2006 that offer has been limited to free federal online tax preparation and e-file for taxpayers whose adjusted gross income is $28,500 or less (or $52,000 for those in the military) and those 50 or under.
 TurboTax has received a number of complaints regarding its advertising of the free version.
 For filers who use this basic version of the software, federal filing is free.
 However, state tax filing is not free, and the cost of using TurboTax to file state returns is not presented to the user until they've already completed entering their information for federal returns.